Update you browser

 • What issues or areas do you wish to critically appraise as a Design Futures issue?
 (150 words)

-• What other research or work has been done to address this area or field?
-(150 words)
+• What research or work has been done by others to address this area or field?
+How does your proposal relate to existing work and/or scholarly debate?
+(150 words plus references where relevant).

 • How will a place on the Design Futures programme support this project?
 (100 words)

-You should also submit a short (two minutes max length) video where you briefly introduce yourself and articulate what knowledge, skills and opportunities you think that a place on the Design Futures programme will offer you to develop.
+We would like you to create a short (two-minutes max length) video where you briefly introduce yourself and articulate what knowledge, skills and opportunities you think that a place on the Design Futures programme will offer you to develop.

 If you are not a national of a majority English-speaking country you will need the equivalent of an IELTS Academic or UKVI score of 6.5 with a 6.0 in the Test of Written English (TWE) and at least 5.5 in other skills.
 Students achieving a grade of at least 6.0, with a grade of 5.5 in the Test of Written English, may be eligible to take the College’s English for Academic Purposes course to enable them to reach the required standard.